TobiasPSP/doneland_sources/Components/Power/DC-DC-Converters/XL4015/readme.md

 <img src="images/xl4015_buck_cvonly_top_left_t.png" width="50%" height="50%" />

+> [!TIP]
+> This **Buck** converter is perfectly suitable to supply power to your DIY devices as this typically requires a *constant voltage*.
+> Use as a LED power supply is *limited* as you can drive LEDs by voltage only.
+Since this board has *no constant current*, you cannot drive LEDs by current (which is the preferred way).
+> Use as a *battery charger* is not possible as *constant current* is lacking.

+### Hardware Design

 These *very simple* **Buck** converters feature through-hole connectors for *input* and *output* power on both ends, and a printed arrow on the back side indicates the direction of power flow.

 <img src="images/xl4015_buck_cvonly_bottom_t.png" width="50%" height="50%" />